22 Things a Funeral Director Won’t Tell You

 iStock/Enrique Ramos Lopez

 Running a funeral home without a refrigerated holding room is like running a restaurant without a walk-in cooler.
 But many funeral homes don’t offer one because they want you to pay for the more costly option: embalming.
 Most bodies can be presented very nicely without it if you have the viewing within a few days of death.
+Funeral homes aren’t the only ones with secrets; find out the secrets hospitals aren’t telling you, too.

 Be wary of these phrases

 Some hard-sell phrases to be wary of: “Given your position in the community …,” “I’m sure you want what’s best for your mother,” and “Your mother had excellent taste.
 When she made arrangements for Aunt Nellie, this is what she chose.”
+Watch out for these other sneaky phrases and tricks con artists use to win your trust.

 Skip the rubber gasket

 “Protective” caskets with a rubber gasket?
 They don’t stop decomposition.
 In fact, the moisture and gases they trap inside have caused caskets to explode.
-Here are some lessons about living from people who spend time with the dying.

 Low-cost caskets are probably available